-Now in its 27th year, the International Pinot Noir Celebration is held the last weekend of July in McMinnville, Oregon.
+Now in its 30th year, the International Pinot Noir Celebration is held the last full weekend of July in McMinnville, Oregon.
 The event offers Pinot noir consumers and industry members the chance to enjoy an unparalleled selection of Pinot noir from around the world via a full schedule of seminars, walkaround tastings, winery tours, and unforgettable meals prepared by top Northwest chefs.
 With the exception of a vineyard and winery tour, the IPNC is held on the beautiful and historic Linfield College campus.
 McMinnville is an easy hour drive southwest of Portland in the heart of Oregon wine country.

-The IPNC offers three ticket options for guests to choose from: The Full Weekend (Friday-Sunday), Salmon Bake (Saturday evening), and the Sunday Walkabout.
-See below for more information on our ticket options.To purchase tickets, navigate to our Online Store.
+The IPNC offers three ticket options for guests to choose from: The Full Weekend (Friday-Sunday), Salmon Bake (Saturday evening), and the Passport to Pinot (Sunday afternoon).
+See below for more information on these ticket options.
+Purchase tickets here.

-The 2013 IPNC Full Weekend Ticket includes:
+The 2016 IPNC Full Weekend ticket includes:

-• 2 Grand Outdoor Tastings
+2 Large Outdoor Tastings

-• Numerous Weekend Seminars
+Numerous Weekend Seminars

-and Saturday Night Salmon Bake
+Friday Night Grand Dinner and Saturday Night Salmon Bake

 A Vineyard Tour & Winery Lunch

-• An afternoon University of Pinot Course
+An afternoon University of Pinot Course

 An Array of Wine Related Activities and Small Format Tastings

 Friday and Saturday Breakfast on the Patio

 Sunday Sparkling Brunch Finale

-Opportunity to Celebrate with over 70 International Pinot Noir Winemakers and 50 Northwest Chefs
+Opportunity to Celebrate with over 70 International Pinot Noir Winemakers and 60 Northwest Chefs

-Along with the winemakers, speakers and chefs, it is the relaxing and festive atmosphere that sets the IPNC apart from all other wine events.
+Along with the winemakers, speakers, and chefs, it is the relaxing and festive atmosphere that sets the IPNC apart from all other wine events.
 Whether tasting Grand Cru Burgundy or walking through Oregon vineyards with the grower who planted them, guests find themselves unwinding in picturesque Oregon wine country for what Eric Asimov, wine writer for the New York Times

-View the 2013 Itinerary
+View the Itinerary

-PASSPORT TO PINOT, Sunday Afternoon (July 28)
+PASSPORT TO PINOT, Sunday Afternoon (July 31)

 A condensed version of the IPNC, the

-Sunday Passport to Pinot offers guests a chance to taste through all 74 Pinot noir wines from our Featured Wineries!
-The Passport to Pinot takes place in the beautiful Oak Grove of Linfield College, providing a wonderful setting for this relaxed outdoor tasting.
-In addition to 74 wineries, 15 local Northwest chefs will be preparing culinary treats to pair with your Pinot.
+Sunday Passport to Pinot offers guests a chance to taste wine from our 70+ Featured Wineries!
+The Passport to Pinot takes place in the beautiful Oak Grove of Linfield College, a wonderful setting for this relaxed outdoor tasting.
+In addition to over 70 wineries, 15 local Northwest chefs will be preparing culinary treats to pair with your Pinot.
 Unlike the Salmon Bake, the Passport to Pinot is not included

 for Full Weekend Guests.
-It is considered a seperate event from the Full Weekend festivities and attracts a seperate crowd of 500 Pinot noir fans.
+It is considered a separate event from the Full Weekend festivities and attracts a separate crowd of 500 Pinot noir fans.

-View the 2012 Salmon Bake Menu
+View the 2015 Salmon Bake Menu